microsoft/nni/docs/source/tutorials/pruning_quick_start_mnist.rst

 Fine-tuning Compacted Model
 ---------------------------
 Note that if the model has been sped up, you need to re-initialize a new optimizer for fine-tuning.
-Because speed up will replace the masked big layers with dense small ones.
+Because speedup will replace the masked big layers with dense small ones.

 ..
 GENERATED FROM PYTHON SOURCE LINES 106-110